gaperton/Type-R/docsource/05_Collection/Updates_and_Events.md

     - `update`(collection, options) if any records were added.
     - `sort`(collection, options) if an order of records was changed.
 4. Trigger `changes` event in case if any changes were made to the collection and objects inside.

-### collection.add( models, options? : `options` )

-Add a record (or an array of records) to the collection.
-If this is the `Record.Collection`, you may also pass raw attributes objects, and have them be vivified as instances of the `Record`.
-Returns the added (or preexisting, if duplicate) records.

-Pass `{at: index}` to splice the record into the collection at the specified index.
-If you're adding records to the collection that are already in the collection, they'll be ignored, unless you pass `{merge: true}`, in which case their attributes will be merged into the corresponding records.

-### collection.remove( records, options? : `options` )

-Remove a record (or an array of records) from the collection, and return them.
-Each record can be a record instance, an id string or a JS object, any value acceptable as the id argument of collection.get.

-### collection.set( records, options? : `options` )

-The set method performs a "smart" update of the collection with the passed list of records.
-If a record in the list isn't yet in the collection it will be added; if the record is already in the collection its attributes will be merged; and if the collection contains any records that aren't present in the list, they'll be removed.
-All of the appropriate "add", "remove", and "change" events are fired as this happens.
-Returns the touched records in the collection.
-If you'd like to customize the behavior, you can disable it with options: {add: false}, {remove: false}, or {merge: false}.

 ```javascript
 const vanHalen = new Man.Collection([ eddie, alex, stone, roth ]);